ibm-messaging/mq-jms-spring/README.md

   <version>2.0.0</version>
 </dependency>
 ```

+**Note** This repository and the corresponding Maven Central artifact has now been upgraded for
+Spring Boot 2 applications.
+For Spring Boot 1, you should continue to use the previously-released
+artifact at version 0.0.4.

 ## Design Approach
 The approach taken here is to follow the model for JMS applications shown in the